palewire/first-visual-story/tutorial/data.md

 ## Import JSON

-If we were writing this application entirely in the browser with traditional JavaScript we'd have to pull it in with dynamic ["AJAX"](<https://en.wikipedia.org/wiki/Ajax_(programming)>) calls that retrieve data over the web as the page is constructed.
+If we were writing this application entirely in the browser with traditional JavaScript we'd have to pull it in with dynamic ["AJAX"](<https://en.wikipedia.org/wiki/Ajax_(programming)>) calls that retrieve data over the web as the page is loaded in your browser.

-Since we're working with a Node.js system, running JavaScript code on the backend, we can import data directly into the template instead and lay it out before the page is rendered in the browser.
-This results in a faster experience for our users and opens up new ways for us to be creative with our data.
+Thanks to our framework's templating system, we can import data and lay it before the page is served.
+This results in a faster experience for users and opens up new ways to be creative with our data.

-Every newsroom's system will handle this differently.
-Our baker framework is preconfigured to open all JSON data files in the `_data` folder and import them into our Nunjucks templates.
+Every newsroom's system will handle this technique a little differently.
+Our baker framework is preconfigured to detect files in the `_data` folder and import them into our Nunjucks templates.

 Let's give it a try.
 Grab the [list of Harvard Park homicides](https://gist.githubusercontent.com/palewire/e0e3a3d64ed818ded354ffd99e63984b/raw/c1952a9dcdd37443aef63511c052e50f3bf51c6b/harvard_park_homicides.json) published by the Los Angeles Times.
 It includes every homicide victim in the neighborhood since 2000 in the [JSON data format](https://en.wikipedia.org/wiki/JSON) favored by JavaScript.
 Save it to `_data/harvard_park_homicides.json`.